forestgrape/coronavirus/index.md

 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.

 - 11.2.
-Formulations and clarifications across the page.
+Corrected mistakes (T Cell Training) and added/completed section how SARS-2 overcomes antibodies on the [Immune System page](./immune_system.md).
 - 11.2.
-Corrected mistakes (T Cell Training) and how SARS-2 overcomes antibodies on the [Immune System page](./immune_system.md).
+Formulations and clarifications across the page.
 - 11.2.
 Movement benefits to overcome Covid moved to own page [Movement](./movement.md).
 Extension and citations coming the next days.
 - 2.2.
 How [Movement](./covid19.md#movement) helps to produce a good immune response and helps recovering from Covid on the [Covid-19 page](./covid19.md).
 - 2.2.
 Many small updates and clarifications across the page.
 E.g. added the importance of ventilation of stairwells in [large buildings](./controlling.md#large-buildings) on the Controlling page.